Blockchain Anchoring

 - Testing – use the in-memory client or spin up Ganache/Testnet clients for end-to-end tests.

-- Error handling – all anchoring operations return
+- Error handling – anchoring uses

 See also